myriad10/odin-recipes/README.md

 # odin-recipes

-Built a simple recipe webiste using basic html taught until now for TOP project.
+A simple recipe webiste using basic html taught until now for TOP project.